 On Tuesday, July 17, five families received a federal eviction order in Rádio Sonda, a community of 103 families located near Rio’s International Airport on Ilha do Governador in the North Zone.
 Military authorities proceeded to enter the community on Monday, July 23, photographing the houses, residents, and their possessions, reportedly for the purpose of registering the five families subject to eviction.
-In response, the community—alongside public defenders, members of the Popular Council, and state deputy Glauber Braga—came together the following evening to debrief and brainstorm ways to combat the situation.
+In response, the community—alongside public defenders, members of the Popular Council, and state representative Glauber Braga—came together the following evening to debrief and brainstorm ways to combat the situation.

 Exacerbated by the recent prospect of land privatization, this recent threat comes in the context of the community’s long history of fighting evictions issued by the neighboring Galeão Air Force Base.
 If evicted, these families—who have been embroiled in legal disputes since 1998—would be forced to leave without the expectation of compensation or housing alternatives.

 20 Years of Fighting Evictions

 Sharing a similar struggle with the neighboring favela Maracajás, residents trace back Rádio Sonda’s humble beginnings to nearly 60 years ago when they divided up the land on which a Benedictine monastery once stood.
 The military has been historically present in the region since the government repossessed properties to establish the Naval Aviation Center of Rio de Janeiro in 1923.
 Under the administration of President Getúlio Vargas, the center was then transformed into the Galeão Air Force Base in 1941 with the creation of the federal Ministry of Aeronautics and the Brazilian Air Force as its military branch.
 Many people involved in the military began to settle in the area to be closer to their workplace, leading to the establishment of various offices.
 Eventually, this expansion came to infringe upon the community of Rádio Sonda.